 The Scale Speaks-When to Ignore It

 It’s REALLY important to not get too number bound with your scale.
 It’s a good indicator of overall weight, but that involves SO much more than just body fat.
 Hormone fluctuations, water retention, and more will dramatically affect the scale anywhere from 1-4 pounds per day.
-It’s NORMAL for your weight to bounce higher in the evening.
-This doesn’t mean you’ve put on fat!

 This is one of my favorite quotes from the Facebook group, from a lady who had seen the scale move up from one day to the next: